oracle/graal/wasm/README.md

 1. Install the [Emscripten SDK]( https://github.com/emscripten-core/emsdk).
    We currently test against Emscripten 1.39.13.
-2. Set the `EMCC_DIR` variable to the `fastcomp/emscripten/` folder of the Emscripten SDK.
+2. Set the `EMCC_DIR` variable to the `emscripten/emscripten-1.39.13` folder of the SDK.
+3. Run the `mx emscripten-init ~/.emscripten <Emscripten-SDK-root-folder>` command.
-2. Set the `GCC_DIR` variable to the path to your GCC binary folder (usually `/usr/bin`).
+3. Set the `GCC_DIR` variable to the path to your GCC binary folder (usually `/usr/bin`).
-3. Run the following Mx command:
+4. Run the following Mx command:

 ```
 $ mx --dy /truffle,/compiler build --all